 A Forest Garden is a designed agronomic system based on trees, shrubs and perennial plants.
 These are mixed in such a way as to mimic the structure of a natural forest – the most stable and sustainable type of ecosystem in this climate.

 There are plenty of plant crops which tolerate shady conditions, but many are not well known.
 Many of the more common shrub or perennial crops need bright conditions, and it may be necessary to design in more open clearings or glades for such species.
 Temperate forest gardens are also usually small in area, from tiny back garden areas up to a hectare (2.5 acres) in size.
-While food production and land use remain the concern of a minority of landowners and businesses, their use is likely to be limited to ‘alternative’ and organic gardeners and land users.

 The key features which contribute to the stability and self-sustaining nature of this system are: